DavidBK/shampoo/Workflow/Git.md

 The reason you are learning it is because Git is the most popular version control system in developing.
 It is also used in the next steps of your learning process.

-Requirements:

-- Linux Command line interface
+Make sure you understand the learning concepts but **Don't memorize them**!

 ---

-Make sure you understand the learning concepts but **Don't memorize them**!

 ***Learning objectives:***

-After completing this learning path, you'll be able to
+After completing this learning module, you'll be able to

 - Control the version of your code
 - Collaborate with other developers